Kraigie/nostrum/docs/static/State.md

 ## Pluggable caches

-The default caches supplied by nostrum should work for most of your needs, but all of them caches can be exchanged for your own implementations.
+The default caches supplied by nostrum should work for most of your needs, but all of the caches can be exchanged for your own implementations.
 For this, implement the behaviours exported by the cache modules under `Nostrum.Cache`.

 Use the `[:nostrum, :caches]` configuration for configuring which cache